apeyser/god-script/README.md

 The interpreter is sanitized as much as is easily doable: '-p' for bash, '-s' for python, same should be done for other interpreters.

-Of course -- all the paths in your script should be absolute!
-You should be careful!
-Sanitze inputs!
-Give up EUID == 0 as soon as you can!
-In fact, don't do this at all!
+Of course -- all the paths in your script should be absolute!<br /> You should be careful!
+Sanitze inputs!<br /> Give up EUID == 0 as soon as you can!<br /> In fact, don't do this at all!

 ## Authors
 * **Alex Peyser** - *Initial work* - [apeyser](https://github.com/apeyser)